jdvin/knowledge-grapher/README.md

 # knowledge-grapher

-Add any string representing a concept of interest to root_node, select property_type, and give integer depth to generate a knowledge graph of the root concept
+Draws a property graph of a concept at a given depth.
+Run from main.py.
+Edit concept, prop, and depth as tree parameters.